-It is best to use treatment and preventions such as fipronil as described earlier in the notebook.
-Tick collars (Preventic® Collars) are very effective for up to three months of continuous protection.
-But the way hounds are kennelled does not allow control of chewing off the collars and the possibility of swallowing parts of the collar, which is very toxic if consumed.
-So proceed with caution.
+It is best to use preventions such as oral or topical medication.
+Tick collars (Preventic® Collars, Seresto® Collars) are very effective for up to eight months of continuous protection, however, the way hounds are kenneled does would not allow control of chewing off the collars and the possibility of swallowing parts of the collar, which is very toxic if consumed.
+Proceed with caution.

-Two new oral products recently introduced into the veterinary market have shown promise.
-NexGard® (Afoxolaner) by Merial and Bravecto® (Fluralaner) by Merck both will work on multiple species of ticks and fleas for one to three months.
-They have even shown promise in helping to treat various forms of mange caused by mites.
+Several oral products are available that are also very effective.
+NexGard® (Afoxolaner) by Merial, Simparica ® (Sarolaner) by Zoetis and Bravecto® (Fluralaner) by Merck will work on multiple species of ticks and fleas for one to three months.
+They also treat various forms of mange caused by mites.
 Cost is a major factor at this point.

-2.6.8.3 • Ear Mites
+■ 2.6.8.3 • Ear Mites